 Those who live on or near the East Coast have likely heard of the Adirondacks, but did you know that this wintertime wonderland offers families more than just adventure in the snow?
 This part of New York is well-known for its focus on carnivals, so whether you’re in the mood for making s’mores or want to watch how ice carvings are made, this town has you covered.
 The Adirondacks is a great vacation destination as it blends family fun with the chance to learn.
-Nature centers, museums, railroads, and a host of hiking, skiing, and exploration opportunities await, but make sure you’ve packed your Meriwool winter garments first!
-This region of the country can get chilly and if you plan on spending an entire day in the snow, you’ll want Merino wool base layers to keep you warm.
+Nature centers, museums, railroads, and a host of hiking, skiing, and exploration opportunities await, but make sure you’ve packed your Meriwool merino wool clothing first!
+This region of the country can get chilly and if you plan on spending an entire day in the snow, you’ll want Merino wool base layers like merino wool leggings to keep you warm.
 Just like other places we’ve mentioned on our list, the Adirondacks also features a number of beautiful cabins to stay in on the days when you don’t want to be adventurous.
 Consider assembling a puzzle as a family by the fireplace and enjoy a gorgeous snowy view.

 Park City, UT.